rtcharity/resources.eahub.org/content/tips/one-on-ones.md

 ---
 ### _Updated 17th March 2020_

-_This page was compiled with resources from EAF, CEA, EA Oxford and the LEAN team._
+_This page was compiled with resources from EAF, CEA, EA Oxford, EA Israel, and the LEAN team._

 # Contents